ahmadsultani/ahmadsultani/README.md

 "Cleanliness and efficiency seeker"

-I'm a Front End Developer, interested in Data Science.
+I'm a Front End Developer, Currently Learning for Backend Development too.
+I'm also interested in Data Science.

 How to reach me:
 ahmadsultanidayanullah@gmail.com